bhoomijn/AgriVision-AI/README.md

 ---

-## 🌱 Built with ❤️ for Indian Farmers • Powered by Artificial Intelligence 🤖
+## 🌱 Built with ❤️ for Indian Farmers